pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 pip install pyln-client
 ```

-Because we are using a virutal environment, the library will only be accessible from this virtual environment, but it also will not mess up anything with your global python.
+Because we are using a virtual environment, the library will only be accessible from this virtual environment, but it also will not mess up anything with your global python.

 3. Start your regtest environment